FelipeHoch/FelipeHoch/README.md

 ## Hi there, I'm Felipe Hoch 👋

-- 🔭 I’m currently working with Angular
-- 🌱 I’m currently learning about create applications in Angular
 - 📫 How to reach me: hochfelipe@gmail.com
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: The Dark series is the G.O.A.T 🐐